aquasecurity/aqua-helm/server/README.md

 # Aqua Security Server Helm Chart

-These are Helm charts for installation and maintenance of Aqua Container Security Platform Console Server, Gateway, Database and Scanner CLI
+These are Helm charts for installation and maintenance of Aqua Container Security Platform Console Server, Gateway, Database.

 ## Contents